 The Masai Mara provides perfect safari country.
 The wide-open grasslands teem with creatures of every shape and size, often in vast herds.
-Climb aboard an open-top 4×4 and begin your Masai Mara safari, in a wonderland where predator and prey still roam the African savannah as they’ve done for millennia.
+Climb aboard a 4×4 and begin your Masai Mara safari, in a wonderland where predator and prey still roam the African savannah as they’ve done for millennia.

 We arrived in Kenya for our luxury Masai Mara safari in late January, out of the migration season.
 I thought we’d be disappointed by the lack of good game viewing.
 How wrong I was!